OXALATE BLADDER STONES IN THE DOG

 STEP FOUR: URINALYSIS AGAIN

 If urinary pH is less than 6.5 or if oxalate crystals are seen, it is time to go to Step Five.
-If all is well, a urinalysis should be performed every 2 months or so for the rest of the dog’s life (University of Minnesota’s current recommendation).
+If all is well, a urinalysis and radiographs should be performed every 3-6 months or so for the rest of the dog’s life (University of Minnesota’s current recommendation).
+In other words, if the urinalysis shows all the desired parameters and radiographs show no new stones forming, then therapy is working and the pet can go on a regular monitoring schedule.
+If testing shows the patient is still predisposed to stone formation, it is necessary to proceed down this list until control is achieved.
 Again, radiographs should be taken every 3-6 months.

 STEP FIVE: THIAZIDE DIURETICS

 A diuretic is a medication designed to increase the amount of urine produced.
 The thiazide class of diuretics does this in a way that reduces the calcium content of the urine.
 This medication is typically given twice a day and electrolytes are generally measured via blood test within the first two weeks of this treatment.

 There will always be some dogs who continue to form stones no matter what is done.
 With radiography monitoring, it is hoped that new stones can be detected while they are still small.
 As research continues, it is possible that new developments will arise that will not require such frequent monitoring.
 Until then, these are the guidelines for oxalate prevention as proposed by the specialists at the University of Minnesota.

 To view the Guidelines Directly visit: